-As of September 30, 2023, the Company had an accumulated deficit of \$112.6 million and working capital of \$31.3 million.
-Losses have principally occurred as a result of stock-based compensation expense as well as the substantial resources required for research and development of the Company's products which included the general and administrative expenses associated with its organization and product development, as well as the lack of sources of revenues until such time as the Company's products are commercialized.
-As of September 30, 2023, we had cash and cash equivalents of approximately \$41.8 million.
-We believe our cash and cash equivalents will be sufficient to fund our operations for at least the next 12 months following the filing date of this Quarterly Report on Form 10-Q based on the balance of cash available as of September 30, 2023.
+As of September 30, 2023, the Company had an accumulated deficit equity, debt financing or other capital sources, such as government funding, collaborations, strategic alliances, divestment of \$112.6 million and working capital of \$31.3 million.
+Losses have principally occurred as a result of stock-based compensation expense as well as the substantial resources required for research and development of the Company's products which included the general and administrative expenses associated non-core assets, or licensing arrangements with its organization and product development, as well as the lack of sources of revenues until such time as the Company's products are commercialized.
+As of September 30, 2023, we had third parties.
+Our cash and cash equivalents of approximately \$41.8 million.
+We believe our cash were \$26.0 million and cash equivalents total current assets were \$29.8 million at March 31, 2024, which the Company is projecting will be sufficient insufficient to fund our sustain its operations for at least the next 12 months through one year following the filing date of this Quarterly Report on Form 10-Q based on that the balance of cash available as of September 30, 2023.
 We anticipate, however, that we will continue to generate losses for the foreseeable future, and we expect the losses to increase materially as we continue the development of, and seek regulatory approvals for, our drug candidates, and seek to commercialize any drugs for which we receive regulatory approval.
-We will need to raise additional capital to fund our operations and complete our ongoing and planned clinical trials.
-Although we expect to finance future cash needs through public equity or debt offerings, no assurance can be given that any future funding will be available to us, or if available that such proposed funding will be on terms that are acceptable to us.
-If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may be required to delay, limit, reduce or terminate our drug development or future commercialization efforts or grant rights to develop and market drug candidates that we would otherwise prefer to develop and market ourselves.
+We will need to raise additional financial statements are issued.

+Additional capital to fund our operations and complete our ongoing and planned clinical trials.
+Although we expect to finance future cash needs through public equity or debt offerings, no assurance can be given that any future funding will may not be available to us, or on reasonable terms, if available that such proposed funding will be on terms that are acceptable to us. at all.
+If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may be required have to significantly delay, limit, reduce scale back or terminate discontinue the development of one or more of our drug development product candidates or future commercialization efforts cease operations.
+If we raise additional funds through the issuance of additional debt or equity securities it could result in dilution to our existing stockholders, increased fixed payment obligations and these securities may have rights senior to those of our common stock and could contain covenants that would restrict our operations and potentially impair our competitiveness, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license our intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
+Any of these events could significantly harm our business, financial condition and prospects.